Welcome to today's edition of the Rush 24-7 podcast.

 That's the kind of people that we would want, I would think, instead of these career politicians that get caught up by the bureaucracy and the bureaucracy get caught up by the people that they regulate.

-It's not a very pretty picture of the people that are elected.
+It's not a very big, pretty picture of the people that are elected.

 But see, this is the very reason that this is the wisdom of the framers of our country.

-That's why they wanted to keep government small.
+That's why they want to keep government small.

 Yeah, we do need some government to protect us from international thugs and domestic thugs.

-So you're saying more liberty means less government, as your book says.
+So you're saying more liberty means less government, as you're that is that is absolutely right.

 Thanks for plugging my book.